fxfactorial/valentine/README.md

 ===========

-**valentine** is a statically linked binary that validates your HTML against the offical W3C HTML section 8 spec giving you the file name, line number, column number, offending tag and issue.
+**valentine** is a statically linked binary that validates your HTML against the offical W3C HTML spec.
+Syntax is checked, but only some of the semantic properties.
+In case of error, valentine gives you the file name, line number, column number, offending text, and issue.

 Install it with `opam`, the OCaml package manager, with